Farre-lab/Spermatid_DSB_paper/README.md

 5) stackplot_of_16_histone_mark_coverage_per_chr.R: Code used to make Supplementary Figure 3, The stackplot of the coverage of the chromosomes with the 16 different histone marks.
 6) Stackplot_of_cov_of_states_per_chr.R: Code used to make Supplementary Figure 4, The stackplot of the coverage of the 16 ChromHMM states per chromosome.
 7) GAT_log2_fold_corrplot.R: Code used to make the Genomic association tester log2 fold corrplot, Supplementary Figure 5.
-8) chr_size_vs_DSB_coverage.R: Code used to produce the correlation plot of chromosome size vs the coverage of spermatid DSBs, Supplementary Figure 6.
+8) chr_size_vs_DSB_coverage_per_Mb.R: Code used to produce the correlation plot of chromosome size vs the coverage of spermatid DSBs per Mb, Supplementary Figure 6.
 9) stackplot_of_DSB_repeat_content_vs_whole_genome.R: Code used to make Supplementary Figure 7, stackplot of the coverage of RepeatMasker classes in the spermatid DSBs vs genomic coverage.
 10) OD_scaling.pl: Perl script used to scale the Oxidative damage data.